ishigupta1201/subscription-analysis/How everything works.md

 ### 1. API Server (`api_server.py`)

-The API server is the data access layer, running on Railway and connected to a MySQL database.
+The API server is the data access layer, running on Render and connected to a MySQL database on Railway.

 #### Database Configuration